What is Testicular Cancer?

 For males between the ages of 15 – 35, testicular cancer is the most common cancer in America.

 Signs and Symptoms:

-In the beginning stages, a painless, growing mass in the scrotum is the most common sign of testicular cancer emerging.
+In the beginning stages, a painless, growing mass in the scrotum is one of the most common signs of testicular cancer emerging.
 In many cases, testicular cancers present with no symptoms, but some symptoms that may occur are:

 - Pain in the scrotum

 - A feeling of heaviness in the scrotum

 - Pain or discomfort in a testicle or the scrotum

 - A lump or enlargement in either testicle